-E-mail best practices: Don't make me madMost of us have Web sites, write blog posts, use Facebook, LinkedIn & Twitter, etc. in an effort to increase our exposure and get more business.
-And, these days, most online marketers also have those wonderful opt-in boxes to capture leads – myself included.
+Email best practicesToday most every business has a website, writes blog posts, uses Facebook, Instagram, LinkedIn, etc. in an effort to increase their exposure and get more business.
+And, most savvy online marketers also have those wonderful opt-in boxes to capture leads – myself included.

-I’m writing this post because I’m beginning to feel that some marketers out there are going overboard.
+I wrote this post because it feels like some marketers out there are going overboard.
 You sign up for their free offer and before you know it, your inbox is flooded with messages from them.
-For instance (and I’m guessing you experience this as well), I attended a Webinar on Wednesday.
-Before the Webinar ended I did sign up for their offer.
+For instance (and I’m guessing you experience this as well), one day I attended a webinar.
+Before it ended I did sign up for their offer.
 It didn’t take long before the e-mail barrage began.

-It started with a thank you confirmation, but each day since then, I’ve received at least 4-5 e-mails.
-And, every one was promoting something new.
-It’s beginning to feel a bit too pushy with too much sales hype.
+It started with a thank you confirmation, but each day after that, I received at least 4-5 e-mails. every one was promoting something new.
+It began to feel a bit too pushy with too much sales hype.
 Do you want my business or do you want to piss me off?
-I’m getting ready to click that “unsubscribe” link.
+I got ready to click that “unsubscribe” link.

 There is a company that made an offer I signed up for about a week and a half ago.
 Since then, about every 2 days, they e-mail me.
 I’m pleased to say that in that time, only one of those e-mails has been an up-sell to purchase a product.
 The rest of the e-mails have all been really informative messages providing me with great tips and pointers.
 It makes me feel like I did the right thing connecting with them.
 Isn’t that how you want your subscribers to feel?